btholt/complete-intro-to-containers/lessons/dockerfile.md

 The `USER` instruction let's us switch from being the root user to a different user, one called "node" which the `node:latest` image has already made for us.
 We could make our own user too using bash commands but let's just use the one the node image gave us.
 (More or less you'd run `RUN useradd -ms /bin/bash lolcat` to add a lolcat user.)

 Notice we're now copying inside of the user's home directory.
 This is because they'll have proper permissions to interact with those files whereas they may not if we were outside of their home directory.
 You'll save yourself a lot of permission wrangling if you put it in a home directory.
+But we'll have to add a flag to the `COPY` command to make sure the user owns those files.
+We'll do that with `--chown=node:node` where the first `node` is the user and the second `node` is the user group.

 It's no big deall that the "code" directory doesn't exist, `COPY` will create it.